 You’re about to discover a dozen foot drop exercises that you can start doing at home.
 At the end, you’ll discover other treatments for foot drop that can help boost your results even more.

 How Does Physical Therapy Help Foot Drop?

-Foot drop (also called drop foot) is a condition that impairs your ability to lift the front part of your foot up toward your shin.
+Foot drop (also called drop foot) is a condition that impairs your ability to lift the top part of your foot (and our toe area) up toward your shin.
 This movement is known as dorsiflexion, and it’s important for walking properly and maintaining balance.

 Image credit: Wikipedia